UnaCloud/UnaCloud2/README.md

 ```
 java –jar CloudControl.jar
 ```
-* Configure application to run when machine starts.
+* Configure application to run when the machine starts.

 #### Node for FileManager application
 * Install Java 8